HTTPArchive/almanac.httparchive.org/src/content/en/2022/jamstack.md

 Of course, since our definition is two performance metrics and a caching metric, one way we could be wrong is if the web is just getting more performant in general.
 To check that, we split the metrics back up (this is mobile data; desktop data was not significantly different):

 {{ figure_markup(
-  caption="Changes in Jamstack metrics over time.", description="Line chart showing...", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSVe-RPqA23n5VYyvNGcmljPDWPhiBqlMFOQFp5vc4CKT_u5Zd6cldCKUVg56FoqRyaarvvMTs-uY4c/pubchart?oid=806511079&format=interactive", sheets_gid="1068922155",
-  sql_file="percentage_jamstack_criteria_per_year.sql",
-  image="changes_in_jamstack_counts_over_time.png"
+  caption="Changes in Jamstack metrics over time on mobile.", description="Line chart showing the change in the three Jamstack metrics from 2020, 2021, and 2022.
+After being largely static between 2020 and 2021, the percentage of CLS has risen in the last year (from 48% to 61%), as has LCP to a lesser extent (from 44% to 50%).
+The percentage cacheable has stayed lagely static at 11% in all three years.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSVe-RPqA23n5VYyvNGcmljPDWPhiBqlMFOQFp5vc4CKT_u5Zd6cldCKUVg56FoqRyaarvvMTs-uY4c/pubchart?oid=806511079&format=interactive", sheets_gid="1068922155", sql_file="percentage_jamstack_criteria_per_year.sql", image="changes-in-jamstack-counts-over-time.png"
   )
 }}